-Rachel Sander begins her first season as Director of Program Development for the Marquette University women's basketball program in 2014-15.
+Rachel Sander will enter her second season as Director of Program Development for the Marquette University women's basketball program in 2015-16.

-In the role, Sander will work as a liaison to the communication, marketing and fundraising staff, coordinate community service projects for the team and assist with team travel.
+In the role, Sander works as a liaison to the communication, marketing and fundraising staff, coordinates community service projects for the team and is the team travel coordinator.

 "I am extremely excited to be welcoming Rachel to the Marquette family," Kieger said.
 "I could not be more thrilled to be working back alongside her.
 She brings a wealth of experience and expertise to our program that will benefit our team, fans and community.
 Rachel has an amazing way with people and I know the entire Marquette community will gravitate towards her."